 BEWARE of cute photoshopped pictures (one of the reasons why we show pets on video) too cute with prices too low to be true.
 The newspapers and internet are filled with scams of brokers and con artists who don't even have pets for sale.
 You should never agree to send money for shipping, reserving a puppy, etc, without doing lots of research.
 I constantly receive calls from folks who have lost money.
 You should also never buy a pet from someone who will only agree to ship to you or meet you somewhere, and does not want you visit their location to see pets in person.Most of these folks will tell you they are trying to protect their pets from the spread of disease or that you would get lost trying to find them as a ploy to keep you from seeing their animal care situation:)

 Did you know?
-I have sold many pups to people who work as paid employees or volunteers to public animal shelters, including many puppies to "directors of animal control" (the supervisor and lead person who runs a public animal shelter).
-They say that healthy small breeds suitable for house pets are almost never available for adoption at most shelters, and that there is a serious need for our puppies.
+I have sold many pups to people who work as paid employees or volunteers to public animal shelters, including puppies to "directors of animal control" (the supervisor and lead person who runs a public animal shelter).
+They say that healthy small breeds suitable for house pets are not often available for adoption at most shelters, and that there is a serious need for our puppies.
 One woman bought a puppy from me after working in a public shelter in one of this area's largest cities for four years without being able to find a small breed that she wanted to adopt.
 Most of the adoptable shelter pets are larger mixes that many feel are too large for indoor pets, but some smaller pets are sometimes available.
 Unfortunately, many of the large breed mixes would not be adopted even if professionally raised small breed puppies were not available, because many families don't want this type of indoor pet, and few seem to want outdoor pets .
 Large breeds are becoming less popular as neighbors and insurance providers are becoming less tolerant of them.
 If you want a large pet, you can easily find one at the public shelters.
 However, I would advise not getting one that's too young.
 Since many of the shelter puppies have not had proper veterinary care from the beginning, it is not uncommon to have problems.
 Another disadvantage is that one or both parents are often unknown, making it hard to be sure how big some of these will get or exactly what they might grow to look like.
-This year and in many years past, up to 50% of shelter puppies and 30% of puppies sold in the U. S. have died from parvo virus alone, producing huge vet bills, after not receiving vaccines and veterinary care in the way that we do it here.
+This year and in many years past, many puppies sold in the U. S. have died from parvo virus alone, producing huge vet bills, after not receiving vaccines and veterinary care in the way that we do it here.
 This should encourage all to be a good pet owner!
 Spay/neuter your pet so these unwanted large breed mixes are not born!